 Played with in various Rocky and Bullwinkle story arcs, as Bullwinkle, generally a dimwit, frequently demonstrates unusual talents for the sake of a specific story.
 For example, he was called in as an expert on boxtops to crack down on a boxtop counterfeiting ring, his bunion could forecast the weather, he could tame lions with a harmonica rigged from a comb and some tissue-paper, he could remember everything he ever ate in his lifetime (including a secret formula for a silent explosive that happened to have been written on a banana), and possessed a skill for making shiskabobs that bordered on expert swordsmanship!

-Word Of God claims Baloo and Rebecca were meant to foil each other in this regard.
+Wildcat of TaleSpin.
+Genius at repairs: once fixed a phone smashed with a metal bucket in ten seconds.
+Knows enough about flying to handle the Sea Duck (although he lacks basic directional skills and can't match some of the more skilled pilots, especially Baloo).
+Otherwise downright childlike.
+Word of God claims Baloo and Rebecca were meant to foil each other in this regard.
 Baloo is extremely Book Dumb and slovenly, but also streetwise and resourceful due to his adventuring (as well as being a grade A Ace Pilot).
 In contrast Rebecca is well educated and has profound business ethics, but due to her pampered lifestyle is somewhat naive and inept to the outside world.
 Depending on what the scenario fit, either character would play The Ditz while another would act as The Straight Man.

 Professor Moshimo of Robotboy, great at robotics and most other scientific pursuits, proceeds to give a ten-year-old a robot the military would kill for.
 To make matters worse the robot itself has the intelligence of a child.